-I could tell you that this project came about because I wanted to organize my makeup drawer (and I do need to organize that drawer), but the truth is, I got the idea to imprint lace into clay, and wanted good excuse to try it.
+I could tell you that this clay containers project came about because I wanted to organize my makeup drawer (and I do need to organize that drawer), but the truth is, I got the idea to imprint lace into clay, and wanted good excuse to try it.
 Hah!

 A few months ago, I came across a plate that had a crocheted doily imprinted onto it, and I wondered if lace would work just as well.
 So I combined some lace samples from the fabric store with air-dry clay, and tada!, now I have the cutest little set of containers in world.
-I’m using them here for makeup brushes, cotton balls, and jewelry, but I’m sure they would work fabulously on a desk as well.
+I’m using them here for makeup brushes, cotton balls, and jewelry, but I’m sure these clay containers would work fabulously on a desk as well.

 Air-dry clay is so easy to work with.
 Just sculpt and allow to fully dry.
 It is easy to manipulate and holds texture well.
 Oh.
 And did you know air-dry clay can be tinted any color you like?
-I’m kind of into the ceramic look of the plain white, but if you’re craving color, the skies the limit with this project.
+I’m kind of into the ceramic look of the plain white, but if you’re craving color, the skies the limit with this clay containers project.